hexagoncircle/ryan-mulligan-dev/src/blog/css-marquee.md

 - `user-select: none` disables highlighting or selecting text inside the marquee.
 - `flex-shrink: 0` prevents the child containers from shrinking, avoiding overlap of content.
 - `min-width: 100%` stretches each child container to the parent width.
 With this rule, the first child container is visible while the duplicate container is hidden in the overflow.
-- `justify-content: space-around` evenly distributes space between each child container item, then applies half of that space as empty space before the first item and after the last.
+- `justify-content: space-around` evenly distributes space between each child container item, then applies half of that as empty space before the first item and after the last.

-As items begin to overflow, gaps can be set to provide some space.
+As items begin to overflow, gaps can be set to create space between each item.
 The parent and child container gap values need to match.
-A perfect case for a CSS variable!
+A perfect case for using a CSS variable!
 The `--gap` supplies space between each item when content overflows the parent.
 It also comes in handy to offset the ending position in the animation precisely:

 ```css
 @keyframes scroll {